-It should be noted that this was rather a late myth, which places Set as an all out evil character and confuses Horus Behedet with Horus son of Isis.
-The leader was considered to be the god Set reborn and therefore the murderer of Horus´ father Osiris.
+It should be noted that this was rather a late myth, which casts Set as a completely evil character and confuses Horus Behedet with Horus son of Isis.
+The leader was considered to be the god Set reborn and therefore the murderer of Horus’ father Osiris.
 The myth continues by stating that Set continued to fight in lower Egypt in the form of a serpent while Horus defended Egypt in the form of a falcon-headed staff.
 Horus was, of course, victorious and continued into Upper Egypt quelling rebellion as he went.
 Ra decreed that the winged-sun disk would hence forth be inscribed on every temple and shrine in recognition of Horus’ victory.

 - Heru-ur (Horus the elder)

 - Horemakhet (Horus in the horizons)